-The Company is currently, and has in the past been, a party to various routine legal proceedings incident to the ordinary course of business.
+The Company is currently, and has in the past, been a party to various routine legal proceedings incident to the ordinary course of business.
 If management determines, based on the underlying facts and circumstances, that it is probable a loss will result from a litigation contingency and the amount of the loss can be reasonably estimated, the estimated loss is accrued for.
 The Company believes its outstanding litigation matters will not have a material adverse effect on the Company's financial statements, individually or in the aggregate; however, due to the uncertain outcome of these matters, the Company disclosed these specific matters below:

 The products the Company sells are continually changing as a result of improved technology.
 As a result, although the Company and its suppliers attempt to avoid infringing known proprietary rights, the Company may be subject to legal proceedings and claims for alleged infringement by patent, trademark or other intellectual property owners.
 Any claims relating to the infringement of third-party proprietary rights, even if not meritorious, could result in costly litigation, divert management's attention and resources, or require the Company to either enter into royalty or license agreements which are not advantageous to the Company, or pay material amounts of damages.
-As of February 28, 2014, the Company has recorded approximately \$1,200 related to the potential infringement of certain patents for which the Company has been approached by third parties and has made a payment of \$265 in settlement of one claim.
-No legal action has been taken against the Company as of February 28, 2014 related to these alleged infringements and the Company is currently consulting with legal counsel and engaging in discussions with the remaining third parties in question in order to determine whether infringement has taken place and to remediate such issues, if necessary.
-The Company believes the remaining accrual is a reasonable estimate of the expenditures required to resolve these matters.

-The Company has been a plaintiff in a class action lawsuit against several defendants relating to the alleged price fixing of certain thin film transistor liquid crystal display flat panels and certain products containing these panels purchased between the years 1999 and 2006, and the violation of U.S. antitrust laws.
+The Company was a plaintiff in a class action lawsuit against several defendants relating to the alleged price fixing of certain thin film transistor liquid crystal display flat panels and certain products containing these panels purchased between the years 1999 and 2006, and the violation of U.S. antitrust laws.
 This class action suit was decided in favor of the plaintiffs and in July 2013, the judge in the case ordered the distribution of the settlement funds that had been ordered to be put aside by the defendants.
-Voxx received a sum of \$5,643, which has been recorded in "Other Income (Expense)" in the Consolidated Statement of Operations and Comprehensive Income (Loss).
+Voxx received a sum of \$5,643 during Fiscal 2014, which was recorded in "Other Income (Expense)" in the Consolidated Statement of Operations and Comprehensive Income (Loss).

 The Company was party to a breach of license agreement lawsuit brought against it by MPEG LA, LLC ("MPEG").
-In June 2012, the Company reached an agreement with MPEG and agreed to a settlement of \$13,096 in final resolution of the matter.
-As a result of this settlement, the Company recorded a charge of \$9,475 during the nine months ended November 30, 2012 (\$3,621 had been estimated and recorded by the Company in Fiscal 2012).
-The charge was recorded in "Other (Expense) Income" in the Consolidated Statement of Operations and Comprehensive Income (Loss).
+During Fiscal 2013, the Company reached an agreement with MPEG, recording a charge of \$9,475 during that fiscal year within "Other (Expense) Income" in the Consolidated Statement of Operations and Comprehensive Income (Loss).
 The Company sought indemnification from its suppliers for royalty payments previously paid to them that it maintains they were responsible to remit to MPEG and vigorously pursued its option under its indemnification agreements.
-The Company completed negotiations with one vendor for an amount of \$1,110 during the first quarter of Fiscal 2013, which was recorded as an offset to the settlement expense as a recovery in "Other (Expense)Income" on the Consolidated Statement of Operations and Comprehensive Income (Loss), for a net charge of \$8,365 for the nine months ended November 30, 2012.
-Additional recoveries of \$5,689 were negotiated and recorded by the Company during the fourth quarter of Fiscal 2013.
-For the year ended February 28, 2014, no additional recoveries have been recorded related to this lawsuit and the Company is not aware of any additional vendors that it may recover funds from related to this matter.
+The Company successfully negotiated with certain vendors, recording total recoveries of \$6,799 as an offset to the settlement expense in "Other (Expense)Income" on the Consolidated Statement of Operations and Comprehensive Income (Loss) during the year ended February 28, 2013.
+For the years ended February 28, 2014 and February 28, 2015, no additional recoveries have been recorded related to this lawsuit and the Company is not aware of any additional vendors that it may recover funds from related to this matter.